TCLee-tech/Google/Google Cloud Fundamentals - Core Infrastructure/notes Google Cloud Fundamentals - Core Infrastructure.md

  - kubernetes wait for new pods to roll-out before destroying old ones. => less risky if app in production use.

 ---
-Google Kubernetes Engine (GKE)
+## Google Kubernetes Engine (GKE)

 Kubernetes with some extra Google features
 - load balancing for Compute Engine instances
 - node pools to designate subset of nodes within a cluster for flexibility
 - automatic scaling of node instance count
 - auto upgrade for software running on nodes
 - auto-repair to maintain node health and availability
 - logging and monitoring with Cloud's operations suite for visibility on cluster

 manage via console or gcloud command (SDK)
 - deploy and manage applications
 - perform administration tasks
 - set policies
 - monitor workload health
 customise
 - machine type
 - number of nodes
 - machine setting

-node - a Compute Engine instance
+node - a Compute Engine instance <br>

 command to startup GKE "gcloud container clusters create k1".